-Chloe Specht (she/they) is the donor services assistant at Sojourners.
+Chloe Specht (she/they) is a former donor services assistant at Sojourners.
 Chloe is a writer and advocate of inclusive and liberative faith.
 She has been passionate about justice work since her growing up years in the Appalachian Mountains of North Carolina.

 In her life, education, and career, Chloe has sought to integrate faith and justice.
 She studied Christian ministry and theology during undergrad, and she holds a Master of Divinity from Asbury Theological Seminary.
 In 2020, Chloe was a fellow with The Center for Public Justice.
 Chloe is currently pursuing pastoral ordination in The Christian Church (Disciples of Christ) and plans to equip local churches to participate in activism and justice work in their communities.

 Chloe enjoys podcasts, folk music, nurturing her houseplants, and rewatching The Office.
 Connect with Chloe on social media: @chloejspecht.